Long-term illness and injury leave

 Length of leave

 An eligible employee can take up to 16 weeks of long-term illness and injury leave each calendar year.
+The number of weeks of leave exceeds the Employment Insurance benefit length by one week in recognition of the waiting period.
+Employees should be aware of this before taking their leave.

 The medical certificate must be provided to the employer before the leave begins.
 If the employee is unable to do so, the certificate must be provided as soon as is reasonable.